elastos/Elastos.Developer.Website/content/elastos_trinity/guides/available_intents.md

 You can either:

 * **Send intents** to request other DApps to do something (ex: pay, if you want to let your users purchase something)
-* Or **handle intents** (using intent filters in your manifest) to handle actions requested by other DApps (ex: handle "handlescannedcontent_did" if you want to do something when a end user scans a QR code in Trinity).
+* Or **handle intents** (using intent filters in your manifest) to handle actions requested by other DApps (ex: handle "handlescannedcontent_did" if you want to do something when a end user scans a QR code in elastOS).

-## Supported intents in Trinity
+## Supported intents in elastOS

 ### Standard Elastos scheme intents